District of Columbia retrocession: Virginia retrocession

 As blacks could not vote with their ballots, those who could did so with their feet: the number of free blacks in Alexandria plunged by a third, from 1,962 in 1840 to 1,409 in 1850.

 One argument against retrocession was that the federal government did, in fact, use Alexandria variously as a military outpost, a signal corps site, and a cemetery.
 (The Pentagon as the national military headquarters would not be built until 1941.)

-Confirming the fears of pro-slavery Alexandrians, the Compromise of 1850 outlawed the slave trade in the District, although not slavery itself.
+Confirming the fears of pro-slavery Alexandrians, the Compromise of 1850 outlawed the slave trade in the district, although not slavery itself.

 Recession

 There were several attempts to have retrocession repealed or otherwise undone, but none of them succeeded.
 At the beginning of Civil War in 1861, President Abraham Lincoln in his first State of the Union address called for the original borders to be restored over security concerns, but this idea was rejected by the United States Senate.
 In 1866, Senator Benjamin Wade introduced legislation to repeal retrocession on the grounds that the Civil War proved the necessity of it for defense of the Capital.
 In 1873 and again in 1890 some residents of Alexandria petitioned congress to repeal retrocession, either because of the state tax burden or a belief that it was unconstitutional.

-In 1902, U.S. Representative James McMillan, chair of the District Committee introduced a resolution to force the Attorney General to bring a lawsuit that would determine the constitutionality of retrocession as he saw restoring Washington, D.C. to its original size as critical to the U.S. But when McMillan died later that year, the resolution died with him.
+In 1902, U.S. Representative James McMillan, chair of the District Committee introduced a resolution to force the Attorney General to bring a lawsuit that would determine the constitutionality of retrocession as he saw restoring Washington, D.C., to its original size as critical to the U.S. But when McMillan died later that year, the resolution died with him.

 The campaign that drew the most attention began in 1909, powered by support of President William Howard Taft.
-Business leaders in Alexandria passed around a petition asking for the county to be restored to the District.
-President Taft and members of Congress supported it, citing the need for the District to expand to accommodate the growing government.
-In May 1909, Everis A. Hayes of California introduced a bill in Congress that would return Alexandria County - less the towns of Alexandria and Falls Church - to the District of Columbia, but it was reported adversely by committee despite President Taft's stated desire that the District be expanded.
+Business leaders in Alexandria passed around a petition asking for the county to be restored to the district.
+President Taft and members of Congress supported it, citing the need for the district to expand to accommodate the growing government.
+In May 1909, Everis A. Hayes of California introduced a bill in Congress that would return Alexandria County - less the towns of Alexandria and Falls Church - to the District of Columbia, but it was reported adversely by committee despite President Taft's stated desire that the district be expanded.
 In 1910, Senator Thomas Carter launched an effort to roll back what he called the "Crime of '46".

 In 1913, Taft expressed a desire to challenge the 1846 retrocession in court, but as he was by then a lame duck, it died with the end of his presidency.
-After he left office, Taft wrote in a 1915 article in National Geographic, that he had approached the Virginia delegation to Congress about recession, but learned that because the area had become so prosperous, Virginia would never willingly part with it.
+After he left office, Taft called the Virginia retrocession an "egregious blunder" in a 1915 National Geographic article, and noted that he had approached the Virginia Congressional delegation about restoring "all or a part of that which had been retroceded", but learned that because Alexandria had become so prosperous, the Virginia legislature would never willingly part with it.